lambdablockchain/lambda-node/doc/developer-notes.md

         - RIGHT: ChangeDirectory
     - DO NOT use obscure acronyms, DO uppercase any acronyms.
     - FINALLY, do not migrate existing code unless refactoring.
-It makes forwarding-porting from Bitcoin Core and Bitcoin ABC more difficult.
+It makes forwarding-porting from Lambda Core and Lambda ABC more difficult.

 The naming convention roughly mirrors [Microsoft Naming Conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions)